essuu27/social_media_analysis/README.md

-# 'Clean and analyse social media usage data with Python' - Coursera
+# Clean and analyse social media usage data with Python - Coursera
 This document describes the process I used to produce the coursework for the [Clean and analyse social media usage data with Python](https://www.coursera.org/learn/analyze-social-media-python/) project, hosted by Coursera.

 # Project description